Step-by-step setup guide

 Preview - Commit - Revert

-You can preview a work-in-progress design via the Preview button, without it affecting your live website.
+You can preview a work-in-progress design via the Preview button (top-right corner of the screen), without it affecting your live website.
 If you are unhappy with the changes you have made, hit the Revert button to reset the work-in-progress design to what you have on the live website.

 Click on Commit & apply to live website once you are happy with the changes.
 After that point, there is no going back to a previous design.